buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcWindowLiningProperties.md

 ### LiningThickness
 Thickness of the window lining as explained in the figure above.
 If _LiningThickness_ value is 0. (zero) it denotes a window without a lining (all other lining parameters shall be set to NIL in this case).
 If the _LiningThickness_ is NIL it denotes that the value is not available.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Data type modified to be _IfcNonNegativeLengthMeasure_.
+> IFC4 CHANGE  Data type modified to be _IfcNonNegativeLengthMeasure_.

 ### TransomThickness
 Thickness of the transom (horizontal separator of window panels within a window), measured parallel to the window elevation plane.
 The transom is part of the lining and the transom depth is assumed to be identical to the lining depth.
 If the _TransomThickness_ is set to zero (and the _TransomOffset_ set to a positive length), then the window is divided vertically without a physical divider.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Data type changed to _IfcNonNegativeLengthMeasure_.
+> IFC4 CHANGE  Data type changed to _IfcNonNegativeLengthMeasure_.

 ### MullionThickness
 Thickness of the mullion (vertical separator of window panels within a window), measured parallel to the window elevation plane.
 The mullion is part of the lining and the mullion depth is assumed to be identical to the lining depth.
 If the _MullionThickness_ is set to zero (and the _MullionOffset_ set to a positive length), then the window is divided horizontally without a physical divider.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Data type changed to _IfcNonNegativeLengthMeasure_.
+> IFC4 CHANGE  Data type changed to _IfcNonNegativeLengthMeasure_.

 ### FirstTransomOffset
 Offset of the transom centerline, measured along the z-axis of the window placement co-ordinate system.
 An offset value = 0.5 indicates that the transom is positioned in the middle of the window.